EUREKA GLOBAL INNOVATION SUMMIT

 Dr Mike Short

-Chief Scientific Advisor, Department for International Trade (DIT)
+Chief Scientific Advisor, Department for International Trade (DIT), UK

 Dr Mike Short CBE, after 30 years in telecommunications with Telefonica, joined the Department for International Trade as the department’s first chief scientific adviser in December 2017.
 Mike leads the science and engineering profession in the department and ensures its policy is informed by the best science, engineering and technical advice.
 He advises on the technical aspects of future trade deals as DIT looks to create new arrangements following Brexit, and works with the UK’s research, development and academic communities to boost scientific and engineering exports.